dimitriosvasilas/HackerRank/Connected_Cells/README.md

 #### Input

-First line : N - number of row in the matrix
-Second line : M - number of columns in the matrix
-Next N lines : the matrix
+First line : N - the number of row in the matrix Second line : M - the number of columns in the matrix Next N lines : the matrix

 #### Output